ChrstphrHll/npc_gen/students/Jacob Jorildyn.md

 ---
+name: Jacob Jorildyn
+race: Dragonborn
+hair: long spines
+eyes: Pale Brown
+skin: brass
+ideal: Appreciation
+trait1: Clear-headed
+trait2: Impassive
+trait: I bluntly say what other people are hinting at or hiding.
+flaw: I like keeping secrets and won't share them with anyone.
+bond: The common folk must see me as a hero of the people.
 birthday:
   numeric: 3/23
   written: 23rd of Melorent
-bond: The common folk must see me as a hero of the people.
-eyes: Red
-flaw: I like keeping secrets and won't share them with anyone.
-guild: Treskal
-hair: long spines
-ideal: Appreciation
-name: Jacob Jorildyn
-organizations: []
-partyID: 45
-race: Dragonborn
 relationships:
 - name: Hudsen Elandorr
   type: partymate